-During this reporting period, Enchant and Enchant's consultants focused on revisions to the Project Management Plan, its milestones and the FEED Study budget in support of Enchant's submission provided in late January and in support of the new cooperative agreement.
+During this reporting period, Enchant and Enchant's consultants focused on revisions to the Project Management Plan, its milestones and the FEED Study budget in support of Enchant's submission provided in late July and in support of the new cooperative agreement.
 In addition under Task 1.0 relating to the National Environmental Policy Act (NEPA) ongoing consultations occurred with both local and Washington-based Federal officials by S&L and Enchant.
 Consultations specifically included discussions of the interaction with Bureau of Indian Affairs, as well as Bureau of Land Management Farmington field office (BLM) officials in the Farmington Field Office.
 These consultations furthered the on-going NEPA work and allowed Federal officials to ask questions about potential environmental impacts, such that the Federal officials can make informed decisions about any additional NEPA reviews.

-Enchant held regular meetings with S&L to review in-scope documents and plans in anticipation of upcoming work with MHIA.
+Enchant held regular more-than-weekly meetings with S&L to review in-scope documents and plans in anticipation of upcoming work with MHIA.
 Such meetings specifically included a detailed analysis of carbon dioxide emissions rates and the impact of one or more trains being out of service.
 This emissions analysis is vital to the economic operation of the Carbon Capture Island.
 This carbon dioxide emissions work is required for the economic viability analysis under the FEED Study, Subtask 2.4, cost estimating.
 Deliverables included many drafts and the issuance of a final report of carbon production intensity, named ETA CO2 Emissions Calculation.
+This ETA Report was a focus during this reporting period.